JoepVanlier/ysfx/README.md

 In addition, there is an audio plugin which can act as a JSFX host in a digital audio workstation.

+## Installation

+Installation should be as easy as dropping the plugin into your VST3, AU or CLAP folder.

+#### Windows

+First install the MSVC redistributable.

+You can download the 64-bit version here: https://aka.ms/vs/17/release/vc_redist.x64.exe And the 32 bit version here: https://aka.ms/vs/17/release/vc_redist.x86.exe

+Note that the plugin may crash if you have an outdated version of the MSVC redistributable on your system.

+#### macOS

+Binaries are not signed.
+That means you have to explicitly allow it to be run (since it is not from an identified developer).
+Usually it involves invoking:

+  `xattr -dr com.apple.quarantine /Path/To/Plugin/VST3/ysfx-s FX.vst3`
+  `xattr -dr com.apple.quarantine /Path/To/Plugin/VST3/ysfx-s instrument.vst3`

+Where you should fill in the path where the plugin is located on your system.

 # Helping out

 The best way to help out is by using the plugin and reporting bugs you run into.